 Mona received her law degree from USC Law School in May 1990.
 She also has a Master’s Degree in Social Work.
 Prior to joining ICWC, Mona was a Senior Attorney in the Immigration Unit at the Legal Aid Foundation of Los Angeles (LAFLA).
 She has also worked at Public Counsel Law Center where she ran the VAWA Project and has worked as a litigation associate at the international law firm of Bryan Cave LLP.
 In 2002, she was named one of California’s top 20 Lawyers under 40 by California Law Business Magazine.
 She is also the recipient of USC Law School and PILF’s Outstanding Graduate Award, as well as the South Asian Bar Association’s Public Service Award.
 She has been named as a Super Lawyer” on several occasions and has served on the boards of the Asian Pacific American Bar Association (APABA) and the South Asian Helpline and Referral Agency (SAHARA).
 Mona also served on the Magistrate Judge Merit Selection Panel for the U.S. District Court, Central District of California.
 Email Mona at firstname.lastname@example.org.

-Mariel Abeleda is a Staff Attorney in the ICWC Los Angeles Office directing the Deferred Action for Childhood Arrivals (DACA) Clinic.
-Mariel received her J.D. from Loyola Law School in 2008 and B.A. from UC Berkeley in 2004.
-While at Berkeley, Mariel interned at the ASUC Student Legal Clinic educating the Berkeley community about available legal resources.
-Mariel studied abroad in Budapest, Hungary at Eotvos Lorand University where she studied the politics of transition and inclusion of minority groups in newly independent nations.
-Mariel comes from a family of public servants and members involved in community development who instilled in her a commitment to public service.
-She has worked and interned for the Legal Aid Foundation of Los Angeles (LAFLA), the Community Development Department, and the Office of the City Attorney.
+Mariel Abeleda is a Staff Attorney in the ICWC Los Angeles Office.
+Mariel received her J.D. from Loyola Law School and B.A. from UC Berkeley.
+She has worked and interned for the Legal Aid Foundation of Los Angeles (LAFLA), UC Berkeley’s Student Legal Clinic, the Community Development Department, and the Office of the City Attorney.
 While at LAFLA, she assisted clients in appealing their unemployment insurance denials and conducted outreach informing low-income workers of their employment rights.
-Prior to working at ICWC, Mariel was in private practice specializing in employment-based immigration.
+Prior to joining ICWC, Mariel was in private practice representing clients in employment-based immigration petitions.
 Mariel is also a volunteer tutor at the Los Angeles Public Library’s Singleton Literacy Center assisting adult learners with acquiring basic literacy skills.
 Email Mariel at email@example.com.

 Liz Gonzalez is a Staff Attorney in the ICWC Los Angeles Office.
 Liz received her B.A. in Spanish Literature from Reed College in Portland, Oregon.
 After Reed, she moved back to Los Angeles and worked at ICWC as a Legal Assistant.
 She also worked as a Legal Assistant at Schonbrun, DeSimone, Seplow, Harris, Hoffman & Harrison, LLP, a civil rights plaintiff’s litigation firm in Venice, California.
 While at Southwestern Law School, Liz worked on U Visa and SIJS cases at the Immigration Clinic, clerked at Public Counsel where she worked on U Visa and affirmative asylum cases, and she also worked with detainees at the Santa Ana detention center.
 Liz also returned to ICWC as a summer clerk and she interned at ICWC her last semester of law school.
 During law school, Liz was the social chair of Southwestern’s Immigration Law Student’s Association and she was the recipient of the Public Interest Law Grant, the Silbert Public Interest Fellowship, the Equal Justice America Fellowship, and the Public Interest Law Service Award.
 Liz has also been involved as a volunteer at the Alexandria House, a transitional shelter for women and children in the Los Angeles area.
 Email Liz at email@example.com.